Eddie Guerrero: Independent circuit (2001–2002)

-Return to New Japan (2002)
+Return to NJPW (2002)

 Guerrero also returned to New Japan Pro-Wrestling (NJPW) for a brief period in March 2002, this time unmasked.
 He aligned himself with the villainous Team 2000 stable, and primarily teamed with Black Tiger.

-Return to WWF/WWE (2002–2005)
+Return to WWF/E (2002–2005)

 Teaming with Chris Benoit (2002)

 Guerrero returned to the WWF on the April 1, 2002 episode of Raw, attacking Rob Van Dam.
-He feuded with Van Dam, defeating him for his second Intercontinental Championship at Backlash.
-After retaining the title against Van Dam at Insurrextion and Judgment Day, he finally lost the title to Van Dam on the May 27 episode of Raw in a ladder match in which a fan in an Edmonton Oilers jersey pushed him off a ladder.
+Guerrero feuded with Van Dam, defeating Van Dam for his second and final Intercontinental Championship at Backlash on April 21.
+After retaining the title against Van Dam at Insurrextion on May 4 and Judgment Day on May 19, Guerrero finally lost the title to Van Dam on the May 27 episode of Raw in a ladder match in which a fan in an Edmonton Oilers jersey pushed him off a ladder.
 Guerrero then feuded with Stone Cold Steve Austin, but Austin left the WWE before a match could take place.
-Chris Benoit returned to WWE the night Guerrero lost the title and reunited with him.
-Guerrero and Benoit feuded with Ric Flair for a while and Guerrero lost a match to Flair at King of the Ring.
+Chris Benoit returned to WWE the night Guerrero lost the title and reunited with Guerrero.
+Guerrero and Benoit feuded with Ric Flair for a while and Guerrero lost a match to Flair at King of the Ring on June 23.

-On August 1, 2002, Guerrero and Benoit moved to WWE's SmackDown! brand.
-Guerrero feuded with Edge, to whom he lost at SummerSlam.
-Guerrero continued his feud with Edge, whom he defeated at Unforgiven; they then had a no disqualification match four days after Unforgiven on SmackDown! which Edge won thus ending the rivalry.
+On the August 1 episode of SmackDown!, Guerrero and Benoit moved to WWE's SmackDown! brand.
+Guerrero feuded with Edge, to whom he lost at SummerSlam on August 25.
+Guerrero continued his feud with Edge, whom he defeated at Unforgiven on September 22; they then had a no disqualification match on the September 26 episode of SmackDown! which Edge won thus ending the rivalry.